funkelab/blinx_sparkle_stats/scripts/visualize/README.md

 - Not actually a visualization script, but rather saves the predictions
 - Uses the same CLI interface as the other visualization scripts
 - Could modify the visualization scripts to load parameters saved from this

+## `visualize_params`

+- Creates plots showing how parameters affect traces
+- Not a CLI and doesn't need any existing dataset (standalone)